BernieO/calcardbackup/README.md

 __Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

+__NOTE:__ with option `-f` there is a much more elegant way of using *calcardbackup* without passwords.
+Have a look at the section above this one!

 ## nextcloud-snap users